I thought you folks would enjoy this.

 Back when I was a kid, I would hear the words of Jesus telling us to love our enemies and pray for those who hurt us and wonder . . . do I have enemies?
 Did the popular girls at school who seemed to be snearing at me all the time count as enemies?
-How about the teachers who kept insisting that I do my homework rather than just ace the test - were they my enemies?
+How about the teachers who kept insisting that I do my homework rather than just ace the test – were they my enemies?
+Was the dog who scared the ever-loving-crap out of me on my paper route an enemy?
+Enemy’s such a harsh word.
+Labeling those involved in low-level conflicts with me as enemies seemed awfully melodramatic – even for me.

 This is something I question: speaking for God.